penk/mkxpud/README.markdown

 To generate a xPUD image, you will need:

-1. a working Debian/Ubuntu GNU/Linux system
+1. a working Ubuntu 9.04 installation
 2. **sudo** permission to install packages on the host and testing
 3. Internet access to download packages (if required)
 4. at least 500MB of hard disk free space

 We designed **mkxpud** to be distribution-independent, but at current development stage, only limited distribuations and released version have been fully tested.
 If you find something wrong or want to improve the function on different distribution, please post on our [forum](http://groups.google.com/group/pud-linux) or [bug tracker](http://code.google.com/p/xpud/issues/list).